drewbourne/hamcrest-as3/README.markdown

 * Collections
     * array - test an array's elements against an array of matchers
-    * arrayWithSize - match an array's size against a matcher
+    * arrayWithSize - match an array's size against a number
     * hasItem, hasItems - test a collection contains elements
     * everyItem - test that a matcher matches every item in an array